How to Become a Telephone Triage Nurse

 The National Council of State Boards of Nursing (NCSBN) developed two exams to test the competence of aspiring RNs and LPNs/LVNs.
 Learn more about the NCLEX and what to expect with this detailed FAQ section.

 3. Gain Experience Working as a Nurse

 It’s essential that you gain a minimum of two years in bedside nursing before applying for a position as a Telephone Triage Nurse.
 In fact, many Telephone Triage Nurses also have experience in the ER or intensive care nursing.
 The truth is that new graduates aren’t usually hired for telephone triage nursing positions, so gaining this experience is vital to your success.

 Although there isn’t a specific certification for Telephone Triage Nursing, many Telephone Triage Nurses acquire Ambulatory Care Nursing Certification (AMB-BC™).

-Check the following requirements to ensure you’re eligible to sit for this certification exam:
+Check the following requirements to ensure you’re qualified to sit for this certification exam:

 - Maintain a current, active RN license